Short Story About A Cannibal Farmer (Fiction)

 Monsters are real, and ghosts are real too.
 They live inside us, and sometimes, they win.” – Stephen King

-Short Horror Story About A Cannibal Farmer
+Short Fright Story About A Cannibal Farmer

 In the old town of Bennettsville, there is a legend of an unstable farmer known to the locals for eating the bodies of his victims.
 George Henry was a strange old fellow; he was raised in the Mountains of Tennessee and later ventured north to Maryland as a teenager.